Vigorous Campaign To Be Launched Against Child Marriage, Dowry: Nitish Kumar

 "Our target is to bring Bihar among top five states in terms of immunisation," he said.

-Mr Kumar also remembered the successful pulse polio drive immediately after coming to power in 2005.
+Mr Kumar remembered successful pulse polio drive immediately after coming to power in 2005.

 District Magistrates were endowed with the responsibility for successful conduct of pulse polio campaign, he said and recalled people flocking to him during his visit to Pakistan recently to know about pulse polio success.